BananenLurker/codingMoment/CS_23_24/webtech/HW3/README.txt

 Please find attached the proof of this, in addition to the email we sent to bring this to the admin's attention.

 <!-- DESCRIPTION -->
+We have created a web app for a library, where users can register, login, reserve and return books using node.js and express.
+The file structure is as follows:

+Top level (general-purpose and application wide files):
+	app.js (entry)
+	node.js necessities (PACKAGE and modules)
+	users.db
+	README.txt
+	log/ (logs)
+	static/ (files that are gotten with GET requests) css/ (css files)
+		views/ (EJS files, used instead of HTML) scripts/ (JS files)
+			modules/ (JS files used in other JS files - f.e. in app.js) [vanilla JS files for specific applications]
+		assets/ (everything that is not css, JS or EJS) covers/ (book cover images)
+			team-images/ (images for about page)
+			[svgs, gifs, images used in other places than catalogue or about]

 <!-- USERNAMES AND PASSWORDS -->
 user0 (has a lot of reservations){